-Explore The Zebra's expert tips on how to find cheap home insurance in LA.
+Explore expert tips on how to find affordable home insurance in Los Angeles, California.

 Why you can trust The Zebra

 One of the most important aspects of homeownership is home insurance.
 Along with your home furnishings and other belongings, homeowners insurance covers your dwelling against many perils, including wind damage, fire, and vandalism.
 Given the relatively frequent occurrence of these incidents and the significant cost of replacing a home, homeowners coverage is a solid investment.
 The average homeowners policy costs $89 per month in Los Angeles, California.